Description

 Upon completion of this course, you will be able to:

-- Discuss prevalence of falls.
+- Discuss the prevalence of falls.

 - Discuss epidemiology regarding falls.